xogroup/SSL-Yell/README.md

-# SSL-Yell
+# SSL Yell

-SSL-Yell will read a list of domains from a Google Sheet and send Pagerduty notifications for those which are expiring soon.
+SSL Yell will read a list of domains from a Google Sheet and send Pagerduty notifications for those which are expiring soon.

 ## Getting Started